 Competence in the field is again a very important element.
 In order to be professional, you must know about your area of working, you should be having the required knowledge on what you are working in.

 You have to be capable enough to have a deep understanding and deeper insight about the relevant issues of your field.

 You have to be really competent to have all logical resolutions handy when you are at work.
 The level of your ability should be extremely high which distinguishes you from rest of the employees.

 A candidate may be having a positive attitude and be greatly competent in the field.
 But, if you can’t exchange a few words of your approach or ideas successfully to others, you will fail to spot.

-Communication skills doesn’t address to an accent, or any English colloquial speech.
+Communication skills don’t address to an accent or any English colloquial speech.

 Rather you should have an ability to speak well and can converse your idea to the other person in clear terms, and make it happen to let them understand the complexity of words.

 Communicating effectively and properly within the team at the workplace is furthermore an essential part of professionalism.